IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

   title: Installing Python APIs
 next:
   file: python-appapi-devguide-2b
-  title: Create an application for IBM Cloud Private for data
+  title: Create an application for IBM Cloud Pak for Data
 ---

 Get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output.
 The application runs as a job in your instance of the Streaming Analytics service on the IBM Cloud.